nomic/roz/README.md

 ```

 ### More Questions?
 Roz is about 100 lines of code.
-Give her a read if have more questions.
+Please give her a read.